BitlyTwiser/zdotenv/README.md

 will only adjust the env map for the scope of this execution (i.e. scope of the current calling function).
 After function exit, the map goes back to its previous state.

+Therefore, we do make a C call to store the env variables that are parsed.
+So linking libC and running tests with ```--library c``` is needed

 Using the package is as simple as the above code examples. import below using zig zon, load the .env, and access the variables as needed using std.process.EnvMap :)